 Input

-inputs, as well as contextual styling and states (error, focus, etc).
+KInput provides a wrapper around general text inputs, as well as contextual styling and states (error, focus, etc).

-<KInput placeholder="Placeholder text" />
+<KInput placeholder="Placeholder text" />Props

 modelValue

-To set the value of the input element without using v-model
+To set the value of the input element without using v-model, you can set the model-value attribute on the input:

 String to be used as the input label.